CarbonLDP/carbonldp-js-sdk/doc/README.md

 hasFragment( id:string ):boolean
 ```

-Returns true if the document has the fragment id provided
+Returns true if the Document has the fragment referenced by the ID provided.

 *Parameters*